×

 Ultrasound: A transrectal ultrasound involves inserting a small ultrasound probe into the rectum.
 The ultrasound machine sends out sound waves and then measures the “echoes” that bounce back off body structures to create an image of the “landscape” of the structure.
 It can provide images that show the extent of prostate enlargement or abnormalities.

-MRI: Magnetic resonance imaging (MRI) is sometimes used to create a more detailed set of images than an ultrasound can provide.
+MRI: Magnetic resonance imaging (MRI) is used to create a more detailed set of images than an ultrasound can provide.
 Results will be reported as a PI-RADS score.

 • PI-RADS 1: very low—clinically significant cancer is highly unlikely to be present